romi/4d_plant_analysis/README.md

 ### Interpolation

 - First run the registration framework to get the point-wise correspondence.
 Check `data/XXX/registration_result` to see if the registration work is done
-- Run the interpolation pipeline with: `python3 run_interpolation --type XXX` with `XXX` the type of plant
+- Run the interpolation pipeline with: `python3 run_interpolation.py --type XXX` with `XXX` the type of plant
 - The interpolated point clouds will be shown frame by frame.
 You can save the images and generate a video with them.
 - The expected result: